gardener/documentation/website/blog/2020-12-03/03/_index.md

 ## Experience with Gardener operations

-As no OpenStack installation is identical to others, getting Gardener to run stable on the STACKIT IaaS layer revealed some operational challenges.
+As no OpenStack installation is identical to one another, getting Gardener to run stable on the STACKIT IaaS layer revealed some operational challenges.
 For instance, it was challenging to find the right configuration for Cinder CSI.

 To test for its resilience, we tried to break the managed clusters with a Chaos Monkey test, e.g. by deleting services or components needed by Kubernetes and Gardener to work properly.
 The reconciliation feature of Gardener fixed all those problems automatically, so that damaged Shoot clusters became operational again after a short period of time.
-Thus, we were not able to break Shoot clusters from an end user perspective permanently.
-And we really tried hard.
+Thus, we were not able to break Shoot clusters from an end user perspective permanently, despite our efforts.
 Which again speaks for Gardener’s first-class cloud native design.

-We also encountered a very good community support: For several challenges we contacted the community channel and help was provided in a timely manner.
-A lesson learned was that raising an issue in the community early on, before getting stuck too long on your own with an unresolved problem, is very helpful.
+We also participated in a fruitful community support: For several challenges we contacted the community channel and help was provided in a timely manner.
+A lesson learned was that raising an issue in the community early on, before getting stuck too long on your own with an unresolved problem, is essential and efficient.

 ## Summary